TheVishnuKumar/one-pub-sub-lwc/README.md

 2. **namespace**: This is an optional attribute.
 It does allow you to bundle the events for a particular feature/module.<br/>
 Ex: If you have 6 components on the same screen and 3 - 3 components are related to some functionality.
 You can separate them using the namespace.
 You can have 'refresh-list' event name in both the module.

 3. **timeout**: This is an optional attribute.
-The supported type is number and it doees take inpit of milliseconds.
+The supported type is number and it does take input of milliseconds.
 If this is defined then the event will be fired after the defined milliseconds in the timeout.
-It can also be filled in the JS class.
 Ex:
 ```javascript
 3.1)LWC: